masterEye-07/AU-Week-3/README.md

 4. Start the development server by running `npm start`.
 5. Open the application in your browser and start exploring Ethereum transactions.

-## Contributing :raised_hands:
+## Contributing 🙌

 Contributions to Etherscan 3.0 are more than welcome!
 If you encounter any bugs or have suggestions for improvements, please open an issue or submit a pull request.
 We appreciate your help in making this project even better.

 Thank you for using Etherscan 3.0!
-Happy exploring! :tada:
+Happy exploring! 🎉